 ENS 255 (or PSY 255) Environmental Psychology (3).
 PR.
 COI.
 (2).
 Analysis of the confluence of psychological processes and environmental context from a transactional perspective.
 3 hrs (class).

-ENS 265 (or SOC 265) Gender and Environments (3).
+ENS 265 (or SOC 265) Gender and Environment (3).
 PR.
 COI.
 (1).
 Theories, research, and issues relevant to the analysis of gender relations in the home and work environments.
 3 hrs (class).

 ENS 275 Contemporary Issues in Environment and Development (3).
 PR.
 COI.
 Environmental issues, concerns and opportunities; environment-economy interactions; environmental administration; sustainable development policies and issues; resource-use conflict and resolution.
 3 hrs (class).